 - Our churches’ refusal to talk about abortion and lead post-abortive women to healing is telling women, by omission, that there is no hope.

 We can do so much better.
 We can love them both.
 We can empower women to know they are strong and they are so loved!
 Students for Life’s supportive program, Pregnant on Campus, symbolizes a microcosm of what our society at large needs to look like.
 The program encourages pro-life students to take action on their campuses to make them friendlier to pregnant & parenting students.
 And this can work on a grander scale.

-So thank you, pregnancy resource centers, for providing safe, clean, and loving spaces and for telling women they CAN when everyone else seems to be telling them they CAN’T. Thank you for giving mothers what they deserve.
+So thank you, pregnancy help organizations, for providing safe, clean, and loving spaces and for telling women they CAN when everyone else seems to be telling them they CAN’T. Thank you for giving mothers what they deserve.
 As a community, let’s follow their lead.
-Let’s become their cheerleaders, speaking life to those around us and finding tangible ways to support pregnancy resource centers and parents in need.
+Let’s become their cheerleaders, speaking life to those around us and finding tangible ways to support pregnancy help organizations and parents in need.
 Let’s fight until abortion is unthinkable and unnecessary thanks to a plethora of better options.